21 Bogota Travel Tips to Know Before Your First Trip

 10. Walking La Candelaria?
 Watch the Cobblestones

 Seriously.
 The cobblestones in the historic center are uneven, slippery when wet (which is often), and will destroy unsuitable shoes.
 Wear something with grip.
-I saw three people fall in one afternoon.
+Watch the crowd on any given afternoon and you'll spot more than one traveler catching their balance.

 Safety